 While waiting in line a young ballet boy stumbled into me, however his clumsiness was not from too many drinks.
 A brutish six-footer shook the dancer by his tuxedo lapels.
 The stitching of the ballet boy's evening suit gave way and I slashed my arm down on his aggressor’s wrists, breaking the bully's grasp and the gay boy fled gracefully into the crowd.

 “Why you do that?” the thug demanded with red eyes.
 He was on something.
 My guess was speed.

 “Because I didn’t feel like being bumped into, while you beat up on a fag.”

 “And what are you going to do about it?”
 His hands clenched into fists.

-Boys from Boston didn’t back down from fights and I lashed a right to his mouth.
+Boys from Boston didn’t back down and I lashed a right to his mouth.
 The punch staggered him, then he spit a tooth in my chest.
 I had a fight on my hands and not a good one.
-I threw lefts and rights faster than his counters, but my heavy opponent weathered them without any sign of damage and backed me up to the wall.
+I threw lefts and rights faster than his counters, but my heavy opponent weathered the blows without any sign of damage and backed me up to the wall.

-I was in trouble, but the fight was stopped by two bouncers.
+I was in trouble, but the brawl was stopped by two bouncers.

 They knew me and threw the Jersey boy out of the club.

 Two ballerinas praised my standing up against this gaybasher and I accompanied them into the street, where I waved down a taxi.